mlazarovits/LLPgammaAnalyzer/README.md

 ## Troubleshooting
 - if `undefined reference` error pops up during compilation, make sure the necessary source (.cc) files are included in the relevant BuildFile
+- instructions are for running on LPC system